Data4Life-Initiative/docs/mainspec.md

 Users are able to view google maps similar to traffic views.
 They are able to see streets marked in 5 different colors that shows how safe it is to use the area.

 ## Requirements

+### Functional Requirements
 All requirements are handled via [issues](https://github.com/covid-19-mapview/docs/issues).

+### Privacy
+The solution shall strictly follow the privacy rules where all personal information used and shared shall be done in a transparent manner.
+Users shall be able to opt out of any purpose (e.g. location tracking) other basic ones used for registration.